CPA Eligibility Requirements for International Candidates

 • Each of these individuals can also sit for the exam in the U.S.

-If you belong to any of the above categories, you can proceed to read the steps to become a CPA:
+If you belong to any of the above categories, you can proceed to follow this application process to become a CPA:

 1. Evaluate Your Eligibility: Most states require a bachelor's degree with specific coursework in accounting and business.
 We share more on the eligibility requirements below.